 There is a significant difference between the salaries of pharmacists and pharmacy technicians.
 While a pharmacy technician earns an average yearly salary of around $39,000, an average pharmacist earns as high as $116,140 every year.

 Of course, factors such as location, education, and work experience can influence these numbers.
-At most, however, a pharmacy technician can not earn more than $49,000 without upgrading to a different profession.
+However, a pharmacy technician can only earn over $49,000 at most with upgrading to a different profession.

-In terms of career outlook, pharmacy technicians enjoy much more positive projections than pharmacists for the coming decade.
-While demand for pharmacists is set to decline by 2% from now to 2030, according to the BLS, demand for pharmacy technicians is set to increase by 5%.
+Regarding career outlook, pharmacy technicians enjoy much more positive projections than pharmacists for the coming decade.
+While demand for pharmacists declines by 2% from now to 2030, according to the BLS, demand for pharmacy technicians is set to increase by 5%.

 Similarities

-Having noted all of the differences between both occupations, it is worth mentioning that pharmacists and pharmacy technicians do share a significant amount of similarities, which are often enough for both professions to be confused for each other in the first place.
+Having noted all of the differences between both occupations, pharmacists and pharmacy technicians share a significant amount of similarities, which are often enough for both professions to be confused for each other in the first place.

 Not to mention that despite the differences in hierarchy, they both play essential roles in helping patients live long and healthy lives.